Do dietary supplements reduce skin hyperpigmentation?

 While you are here

-If you prefer not to swallow pills then Targeted Pigment serum is an option.
-It contains high and low molecular hyaluronic acid for better absorption into the epidermis.
-It helps pigment reduction through a triple effect, reduction of pigment production, transfer of pigment to your skin cells and gives a light exfoliation.
-The active ingredients are: Malic Acid, Arbutin and Niacinamide.
-More about Targeted Pigment serum
+If you prefer not to take medication, Targeted Pigment Serum offers an effective alternative.
+This serum is specially formulated with high and low molecular hyaluronic acid for optimal absorption into the epidermis.
+It addresses pigment problems through a triple action: it inhibits pigment production, regulates its transfer to skin cells and provides mild exfoliation.
+Active ingredients include Malic Acid, Arbutin and Niacinamide.
+Find out more about our Targeted Pigment Serum.

 Facebook